Will baby fit? CPD

 Labor Pattern with CPD

-Natural labor contractions stop fairly abruptly-- often just as the midwife is setting up to catch.
+Natural labor contractions stop fairly abruptly-- often just as the midwife is setting up her instruments because the labor seems like transition.

 Or, with strong, strong contractions dilation remains at a stand still.
 There is no fetal descent and no change in chin tucking or rotation.
 These two seem opposite, but these scenarios show the two common labor patterns with CPD.